narottamroyal/viastitching/README.md

-# ViaStitching
+# Via Stitching

-Via Stitching action-plugin for use with KiCAD 6.0+.
+Via Stitching action-plugin for use with KiCad 6.0+.

 Fill a selected copper area with a pattern of vias.